juancarloszegarraayllon/Train_Activity/README.md

  Worked on capturing the data and showing it on top of the train information

 #Technical approach
-Layout with: HTML, CSS and Bootstrap
+Layout with: HTML, CSS and Bootstrap.
-Capured the data using JQuery
+Capured the data using JQuery.
-Save the data using Firebase so users from many different machines must be able to view same train times
+Save the data using Firebase so users from many different machines must be able to view same train times.